Last Updated on September 25, 2021

 Monkfish liver is a popular dish in Japan, where it’s called ‘Ankimo’.
 This is usually sliced monkfish liver that has been marinated in sake or rice wine, and then steamed.
 It used to be rare outside Japan but is making its way into many higher-end sushi restaurants in the West.

-Pregnant women should avoid monkfish liver in large quantities, as it’s very high in vitamin A. Although vitamin A is needed in pregnancy, too much of it can cause complications, and potentially harm the baby (sources: UN University Journal, NHS).
+Pregnant women should avoid monkfish liver in large quantities, as it’s very high in vitamin A. Although vitamin A is needed in pregnancy, too much of it can cause complications, and potentially harm the baby.
+Monkfish liver is not recommended in the UK at all, due to its high Vitamin A content (sources: UN University Journal, NHS).

 The same applies to other liver products, such as fish liver oils, or liver from animals.
 Be aware of how much you’re consuming.